-We are and inclusive school and aim to provide all students an environment in which they can thrive.
-Our Intervention hub works alongside our year group hub structure to provide bespoke intervention as a when it is required to help support students overcome barriers to learning.
-This may be a short-term intervention, or a package that is required to support them throughout their seven year journey.
+We are an inclusive school and aim to provide all students an environment in which they can flourish.
+Student Services works alongside our year group hub structure to provide bespoke intervention as and when it is required, to help support students overcome barriers to learning.
+This is often a short-term intervention, or may be a package of provision and support that is required throughout their seven year journey.
 Our aim is to provide all students with an environment where they feel safe and can succeed both academically as well as becoming confident individuals who successfully transition into adult life.

 Quality first teaching is key for the success of all students, particularly for those who may have additional barriers to learning.
-Alongside this we have a range of academic and emotional support to ensure that every child is able to make the appropriate progress, whilst being encouraged to develop independent learning skills.
+Alongside this, we have a range of academic, therapeutic and emotional well-being support services to ensure that every child is able to make the appropriate progress, whilst being encouraged to develop independent learning skills.
 We are also committed to making reasonable adjustments so that all students can continue to have an equal opportunity to a broad and balanced curriculum.

 Parents/carers have a key role in the decision making around the support their child receives.
 We actively seek to develop these relationships and the voice of the student, working together to ensure success.

-A member of the Intervention Hub is available at all parent events.
+A member of the Student Services is available at all parent events.
 If you have any specific concerns or questions regarding additional support for your child then please do not hesitate to contact the school.

 Special Educational Needs and Disabilities (SEND) at Barr’s Hill School

 If your child has SEND needs they these will be identified and held on the SEND register.
 Every child with additional needs will have a One Page Profile outlining the specific SEND information, appropriate targets and strategies.
 This is made available to all teaching staff to help inform their planning and the effectiveness of the profiles is monitored regularly by the SEND team.
 Both Parents and Students are invited to add to these plans and to be actively involved in their content and review.